-Leveraging the network implemented for broadband Internet service, we enable 2G connectivity that provides families with unlimited local mobile telephony, including video-conferencing at speeds up to 500mbps, and very low cost long distance calling.
+Leveraging the network implemented for wireless broadband service, we enable 4G (and soon 5G) connectivity that provides families with Mexico-wide mobile “local calling” telephone service, Internet, data, TV and video including What’s App, Facebook, Netflix, and so much more.
+Speeds up to 20 Mbts and very low cost international calling.

 We provide small storeowners with water filtering systems that enable them to sell clean water at much lower prices than commercial purified water, eliminating the need and cost of people having to commute to access clean water.

 We provide electricity to remote communities that do not have access to electric power, reducing diesel and candle consumption, which has a negative impact on people’s health and the environment.